HL7/fhir-central-cancer-registry-reporting-ig/input/pagecontent/usecases.md

 #### **User Story: Cancer Diagnosis and Treatment Reporting based on Specific Criteria**
 A patient visits her primary care provider (PCP) because of a lump in her breast.
 The provider orders a mammogram and then a biopsy that is sent to the pathology laboratory for testing.
 The laboratory analyzes the biopsy specimen which indicates the patient has breast cancer.
 The pathology report is sent to the provider who ordered the biopsy.
 On January 20, 2022, the provider confirms the diagnosis of breast cancer.
 This information is integrated into the patient's EHR.
 The patient is informed of her test results.
 The PCP clinic's electronic reporting system determines that the patient has been diagnosed with a cancer that meets the criteria for reporting to the central cancer registry, as defined by the national standard Cancer Reportability List.
-These lists and other reportability criteria are contained in the Health Data Exchange App (HDEA), MedMorph's backend services app.
-The HDEA handles all the trigger events for exchanging a patient's EHR information across systems and is notified when the encounter is closed.
-The HDEA creates a standard report with the required data elements and sends it to the central cancer registry in the state where the patient resides, as required by state law.
+These lists and other reportability criteria are contained in the eCR Now App.
+The eCR Now App handles all the trigger events for exchanging a patient's EHR information across systems and is notified when the encounter is closed.
+The eCR Now App creates a standard report with the required data elements and sends it to the central cancer registry in the state where the patient resides, as required by state law.
 On February 2, 2022, the PCP orders a further workup and clinically stages the patient’s cancer.
 This information is also included in the patient’s EHR.
-The HDEA recognizes that this initial staging information does not meet the criteria for reporting because the information has been added within six months of the initial report transmitted to the central cancer registry (i.e., the initial report was sent January 20, 2022, and the staging information was done February 2, 2022).
-Thus, the staging information is in the EHR, but does not yet trigger the HDEA to report or exchange this information.
+The eCR Now App recognizes that this initial staging information does not meet the criteria for reporting because the information has been added within six months of the initial report transmitted to the central cancer registry (i.e., the initial report was sent January 20, 2022, and the staging information was done February 2, 2022).
+Thus, the staging information is in the EHR, but does not yet trigger the eCR Now App to report or exchange this information.

 The patient has surgery on February 9, 2022, and the PCP refers her to a medical oncologist in the same clinic for further treatment.
 The medical oncologist sends the patient to the radiation therapy department to initiate radiation therapy as part of the first course of treatment for her breast cancer.
 Radiation therapy is given through September 29, 2022 and is documented in the EHR as the reason for the encounter/visit.
-The HDEA is notified of this update by the patient's EHR and determines that the patient was seen for treatment of a cancer that meets the criteria for reporting to the central cancer registry and is more than six months after the initial diagnosis was transmitted to the central cancer registry.
-Thus, the HDEA creates a standard report with the required data elements and securely sends it to the central cancer registry in the state where the patient resides, as required by state law.
+The eCR Now App is notified of this update by the patient's EHR and determines that the patient was seen for treatment of a cancer that meets the criteria for reporting to the central cancer registry and is more than six months after the initial diagnosis was transmitted to the central cancer registry.
+Thus, the eCR Now App creates a standard report with the required data elements and securely sends it to the central cancer registry in the state where the patient resides, as required by state law.

 After radiation was completed on September 29, 2022, the medical oncologist initiates the chemotherapy regimen on October 10, 2022, as part of the first course of treatment for her breast cancer.
 The chemotherapy drugs are infused, and the chemotherapy treatment is documented in the EHR as the reason for the encounter/visit.
-The HDEA determines that the patient was seen for treatment of a cancer that meets the criteria for reporting to the central cancer registry; however, it does not meet the criteria for transmitting to the central registry because it has been added to the EHR between 6 months and 12 months of the initial diagnosis and transmission of a cancer report.
+The eCR Now App determines that the patient was seen for treatment of a cancer that meets the criteria for reporting to the central cancer registry; however, it does not meet the criteria for transmitting to the central registry because it has been added to the EHR between 6 months and 12 months of the initial diagnosis and transmission of a cancer report.

-After 12 months from the initial diagnosis and transmission of a cancer report to the central cancer registry, the HDEA generates and sends a standard report with essential data elements to the central cancer registry in the state where the patient resides.
-At every subsequent 12 months after the initial diagnosis and transmission of a cancer report to the central cancer registry, the HDEA generates and sends a standard report with essential data elements to the central cancer registry in the state where the patient resides, until the patient is recorded as deceased or there have been no updates to the patient’s EHR record.
-These timed exchanges of a patient’s EHR information are triggered by criteria set up in the HDEA and run seamlessly in the background without human intervention, which eases mandatory reporting requirements.
+After 12 months from the initial diagnosis and transmission of a cancer report to the central cancer registry, the eCR Now App generates and sends a standard report with essential data elements to the central cancer registry in the state where the patient resides.
+At every subsequent 12 months after the initial diagnosis and transmission of a cancer report to the central cancer registry, the eCR Now App generates and sends a standard report with essential data elements to the central cancer registry in the state where the patient resides, until the patient is recorded as deceased or there have been no updates to the patient’s EHR record.
+These timed exchanges of a patient’s EHR information are triggered by criteria set up in the eCR Now App and run seamlessly in the background without human intervention, which eases mandatory reporting requirements.

 #### Central Cancer Registry Reporting Workflow